kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/202206 answers.md

 • Maximum flexibility.

 ## b
 The interpeter is used to execute and translate a specific language on the abstract machines.
-The interpeter is needed, such that the language written in a different language than what the abstract understands, it can be translated into the instructions the abstract machine understands line by line, which can then be executed.
+The interpeter is needed, such that the program written in a different language than what the abstract understands, it can be translated into the instructions the abstract machine understands line by line, which can then be executed.

-fetching, decoding and executing is what the interpreter does
+fetching instructions and data, decoding instructions and executing is what the interpreter does

 ## c
 Interpetrers are easier to write, and usually requires less memory.
 It generates no intermediate files, i.e does not generate an executable.